 Yes, the Lord Stanley of the Stanley Cup of hockey.

-Most of the man made structures in the park were constructed between 1911 and 1937, with popular attractions such as the Vancouver Aquarium, miniature train and much of the Stanley Park Seawall added in the post war period.
+Most of the man-made structures in Stanley Park were constructed between 1911 and 1937, with popular attractions such as the Vancouver Aquarium, miniature train and much of the Stanley Park Seawall added in the post-war period.

 Where is Stanley Park?